Miccra2/aec/README.md

 # aec
-aec the compiler of Ä (ae) the programming language
+aec the compiler of Ä (ae) a programming language